 If you want the best Bluetooth motorcycle helmet without breaking your bank, I think this could be the best bet.
 It comes with integrated Bluetooth technology, so no need for installation hassles.
 The price is inclusive.
 You can be sure that you will remain focused while GPS navigation transmissions are heard via the helmet.
 The talk-time of 24 hours is something to boast about because a very little number of helmets actually spend that long.
 The standby time is 600 hours, which also gives reassurance that the battery is powerful.
 You can recharge or replace it.

 I recommend this helmet to newbies.
 While it is not a high-end Bluetooth helmet, it is still a worth considering model for the experienced as well.
 Intercom is made possible within a line of sight with a range of 400 meters.
 Well, I wish that the range was a bit longer.

 7. ILM Modular Helmet – Best Bluetooth Helmet for Money

 With ILM Full-Face Motorcycle Helmet you get the Bluetooth version 3.0 that is capable of advancing the technology in the motorbike industry.
-It is coupled with dual speakers at either side of the helmet to provide quality sound.
+It is coupled with dual speakers on either side of the helmet to provide quality sound.
 Whether you are answering calls on your phone or intercom, this helmet can make that absolutely easy.

 However, the downside of the helmet is that it only facilitates intercom communication between riders with ILM brands only.
 If your fellow riders use a different brand then bad luck to you.

 The talk-time of this Bluetooth technology reaches 8 hours, which is not the best because I have already reviewed the helmet with 24 hours of talk time.
 Likewise, the standby is 110 hours; also not a high-end performance.
 Nonetheless, it is still worth considering the Bluetooth motorbike helmet.

 Note that the visor is not fog proof.
 Therefore, you should avoid driving in fog with this helmet.
 For an anti-fog visor, I recommend getting the Replacement Anti-Fog Visor Face Shield for ILM Bluetooth Helmet.